andregri/andregri.github.io/_posts/aws/2022-03-20-Host-webapp-in-S3-and-EC2.md

 ---
 layout: single
-title: Host a web application with AWS S3 and EC2
+title: Host a Go Gin web application with AWS S3 and EC2
-tags: aws S3 EC2 cors
+tags: aws cors
 ---

 Few months ago I wrote a REST API service with Go and the